apitoolkit/apitoolkit-landing/docs/sdks/nodejs/expressjs/index.md

 app.get("/", (req, res) => {
   res.json({ hello: "Hello world!" });
 });

+// Error monitoring
+// The error handler must be before any other error middleware and after all controllers app.use(apitoolkitClient.errorHandler);

 app.listen(port, () => {
   console.log("Example app listening on port: " + port);